DHRI-Curriculum/intro-python-workshop/lessons.md

 'hello!'
 ```

 Many, or most, objects in Python have methods that allow you to use them in different ways.
-As you move into using more advanced libraries, you'll find that understanding what methods are available becomes more important.
+As you move into using more advanced Python, you'll find that understanding what methods are available becomes more important.

 ## Examining Objects